|

 • Prep Work – Clean the piece of furniture or object you will be painting.

 • Paint the piece of furniture.
 You will probably want to add a second coat of paint.
 If you are painting a light color on top of a dark color, you may need a third coat.
 Let the paint dry between coats.
+(If you want a distressed look, don’t worry about the brush strokes showing through here.)

 • Use the sandpaper to lightly sand the item if you want it to have a distressed finish.
 If not, skip this step.

 • Final Step – Use the lint-free cloth and wipe the wax onto the surface of the painted object.
 I use a circular motion in small sections until it is covered completely.
 Wipe away any excess wax.
-This acts as a seal for the paint.
+This acts as a sealant for the paint.

 We made a trip to Jay’s Granny and Gramps (Shelton’s) house, and I ended up with some new chalk painting projects (along with a week long sitting area project).